MrRyschkov/LGP-GNN/README.md

 Downloadable code for the experiments in the paper "Graph Neural Networks with Local Graph Parameters"

 Steps to run code:
 1. Install dependencies from requirements.txt.
+If working with conda this can be done in the following way: conda create --name <env_name> --file requirements.txt Without conda this can be done as in the following guide: https://itsfoss.com/python-setup-linux/
 2. Run download_datasets.sh (located in ./data)
 --
 **_NOTE:_**  All the different versions of all datasets will take up a lot of space on your disk.
 Separate scripts are provided for every dataset.